sergenes/voice-recorder-android/README.md

 includes the Whisper Tiny Model (39M parameters), TensorFlow Lite, and FlatBuffers.

 I updated the `transcribeFile` function in `TFLiteEngine.cpp` to support audio files longer than 30 seconds, although testing has been limited to 60-second files.
+Also, I had to fix the wav recorder, as it saved wav file with the size of maximum buffer size regardless actual recording duration.

 ## How to generate TFLite model from Whisper

 The original Whisper models are in PyTorch format and needs to be converted into TensorFlow Lite format.
 [Google Colab](https://colab.research.google.com/github/usefulsensors/openai-whisper/blob/main/notebooks/generate_tflite_from_whisper.ipynb)

 ## Screenshots